Set a Data Quality Warning

 Data quality warnings are a feature of Tableau Catalog, part of the Data Management offering for Tableau Server and Tableau Cloud.
 For more information about Tableau Catalog, see "About Tableau Catalog" in the Tableau Server(Link opens in a new window) or Tableau Cloud(Link opens in a new window) Help.

 When Tableau Catalog is enabled in your environment, you can set data quality warnings on data assets so that users of that data are aware of issues.
-For example, you might want to let users know that a data source has been deprecated, or that a refresh has failed for an extract data source, or that a table contains sensitive data.
+For example, you might want to let users know that a data source has been deprecated, or that a refresh has failed for an extract data source.

 You can set data quality warnings on data sources, databases, tables, flows, virtual connections, virtual connection tables, and columns.

-Data quality warnings for data sources, databases, tables, and flows were introduced in Tableau Server 2019.3 and Tableau Cloud 2019.3.
-Data quality warnings for virtual connections and virtual connection tables were added in Tableau Server 2022.1 and Tableau Cloud March 2022, and for columns in Tableau Server 2022.3 and Tableau Cloud October 2022.
+Data quality warnings for data sources, databases, tables, and flows were introduced in version 2019.3 for Tableau Cloud and Tableau Server.
+Data quality warnings for virtual connections and virtual connection tables were added in Tableau Cloud March 2022 and Tableau Server 2022.1, and for columns in Tableau Cloud October 2022 and Tableau Server 2022.3.

 About data quality warnings

-Note: You can set both kinds of data quality warnings and enable high visibility using REST API.
-For more information, see Add Data Quality Warning in the Tableau REST API Help.
+Note: You can enable and modify both kinds of data quality warnings using the REST API.
+For more information, see the Label and Data Quality Warning Metadata Methods in the Tableau REST API Help.

-In Tableau Server and Tableau Cloud, when you set a warning on a data source, flow, database, table, column, virtual connection, or virtual connection table, the warning is visible to users of the asset and any assets downstream from it.
-For example, a warning set on a table is visible to users looking at a dashboard with an upstream dependency on that table - users see a warning icon on the dashboard's Data Details tab and can open the pane to see the details.
-Warnings are visible elsewhere in Tableau as described in Set high visibility for a data quality warning.
+In Tableau Cloud and Tableau Server, when you set a warning on a data source, flow, database, table, column, virtual connection, or virtual connection table, the warning is visible to users of the asset and any assets downstream from it.
+For example, a warning set on a table is visible to users looking at a dashboard that depends on that table.
+The users see a warning icon on the dashboard's Data Details tab and can open the pane to see more information.

-If you see a data quality warning column, but don't have a license that includes Data Management, clicking on the column header displays a promotion for Data Management.
-The promotion can be disabled in your Account Settings.
+Note: If you see a data quality warning column, but don't have a license that includes Data Management, selecting the column header displays a promotion for Data Management.
+The promotion can be turned off in your Account Settings.

-- a warning is set on a data source used in the workbook, or
+- there's a warning on a data source used in the workbook, or

-- there is a warning upstream from the data source used in the workbook
+- there's a warning upstream from the data source used in the workbook

-Note: Data quality warnings for columns and virtual connections do not appear in Tableau Desktop.
+Note: Data quality warnings for columns and virtual connections don't appear in Tableau Desktop.

-To see the details of the warning, hover over the warning icon with the cursor.
+To see the details of the warning, select the warning icon.

 Data quality warnings in subscriptions

-- Links to relevant views or workbooks with their Data Details pane open.
+- Relevant views or workbooks with their Data Details pane open.

-- Links to relevant upstream assets, such as data sources, tables, or databases.
+- Relevant upstream assets, such as data sources, tables, or databases.

 How to set a quality warning

-You can set one of several different data quality warnings on an asset.
-Starting in Tableau Cloud June 2023, an administrator can add to the list of available data quality warnings by customizing data labels.
-(Customization is not currently available in Tableau Server.)
-The following data quality warnings are built-in:
+You can set several different data quality warnings on an asset.
+Starting with Tableau Cloud June 2023 and Tableau Server 2023.3, an administrator can add to the list of available data quality warnings by customizing data labels.

 - Warning